Canned Heat: Origins and early lineups

-In 1966, producer Johnny Otis brought them into a studio to record material for a first album, with the ensemble of Hite, Wilson, Cook, Vestine, and Brotman.
+In 1966, Hite, Wilson, Cook, Vestine, and Brotman recorded material for a debut album, produced by Johnny Otis.
 However, the recordings went unissued until 1970 when they appeared as Vintage Heat, released by Janus Records.
-Otis oversaw the session which produced a dozen tracks, including two versions of "Rollin' and Tumblin'" (with and without harmonica), "Spoonful" by Willie Dixon, and "Louise" by John Lee Hooker in his studio in Los Angeles.
+Otis oversaw the session which produced a dozen tracks, including two versions of "Rollin' and Tumblin' (with and without harmonica), "Spoonful" by Willie Dixon, and "Louise" by John Lee Hooker in his studio in Los Angeles.
 Over a summer hiatus in 1966, Stuart Brotman effectively left Canned Heat after he had signed a contract for a long engagement in Fresno with an Armenian belly-dance revue.
 Canned Heat had contacted Brotman, touting a recording contract which had to be signed the next day, but Brotman was unable to make the signing on short notice.
 Brotman would go on to join the world-music band Kaleidoscope with David Lindley, replacing Chris Darrow.
 Replacing Brotman in Canned Heat was Mark Andes, who lasted only a couple of months before he returned to his former colleagues in the Red Roosters, who adopted the new name Spirits Rebellious, later shortened to Spirit.

-After joining up with managers Skip Taylor and John Hartmann, Canned Heat finally found a permanent bassist in Larry Taylor, who joined in March 1967.
-He was a former member of the Moondogs and the brother of Ventures' drummer, Mel Taylor, and already had experience backing Jerry Lee Lewis and Chuck Berry in concert, and recording studio sessions for the Monkees.
+After joining with managers Skip Taylor and John Hartmann, Canned Heat finally found a permanent bassist in Larry Taylor, who joined in March, 1967.
+Taylor was a former member of the Moondogs and the brother of Ventures' drummer, Mel Taylor, and already had experience backing Jerry Lee Lewis and Chuck Berry in concert, and studio recording sessions for the Monkees.

-This lineup (Hite, Wilson, Vestine, Taylor, Cook) started recording in April 1967 for Liberty Records with Calvin Carter, who had been the head of A&R for Vee-Jay Records and had recorded such bluesmen as Jimmy Reed, John Lee Hooker.
-They recorded "Rollin' and Tumblin'", backed with "Bullfrog Blues", and this became Canned Heat's first single.
-The first official album, Canned Heat, was released three months later in July 1967.
+This lineup (Hite, Wilson, Vestine, Taylor, Cook) began recording in April, 1967 for Liberty Records with Calvin Carter, who had been the head of A&R for Vee-Jay Records and had recorded such bluesmen as Jimmy Reed and John Lee Hooker.
+They recorded "Rollin' and Tumblin', backed with "Bullfrog Blues", and this became Canned Heat's first single.
+The first official album, Canned Heat, was released three months later in July, 1967.
 All tracks were re-workings of older blues songs.
 The Los Angeles Free Press reported: "This group has it!
 They should do very well, both live and with their recordings."
 Canned Heat fared reasonably well commercially, reaching number 76 on the Billboard chart.